This Monogamous, Poisonous Rat Is Full of Surprises

 Looking like a cross between a ferret, a skunk, and a porcupine, the African crested rat may be adorable, but it packs a poisonous punch.
 New research explains the remarkable way in which these mammals acquire their toxin, and how these rats—once thought to be loners—tend toward monogamous relationships and even family units.

 They’re cute, no doubt, but you wouldn’t want to snuggle up with one of these things.
 The African crested rat (Lophiomys imhausi) slathers its fur in a deadly toxin.
-This poison is no joke, as just a few milligrams can bring an elephant to its knees and even kill a human, according to a statement put out by the University of Utah.
+This poison is no joke, as just a few milligrams can bring an elephant to its knees and even kill a human, according to an article from the University of Utah.

 That the crested rat is dangerous shouldn’t come as a surprise, given its audacious, skunk-like appearance—a warning to would-be predators to back the hell off.
 When these rats sense a threat, the hairs on their back stand erect to form a prominent crest, hence their name.
 This posture allows the rabbit-sized animal to further intimidate its enemies.